 D. Debit entries

 No. 42.
-(1) For remittance orders, debit entries should only be understood as notification of execution if the debit entry is not reversed within two business days (see No. 39a (1) of these terms and conditions of business).
+(1) For remittance orders (excluding instant credit transfers), debit entries should only be understood as notification of execution if the debit entry is not reversed within two business days (see No. 39b (1) of these terms and conditions of business).

 (2) Cheques and other payment instructions and SEPA business-to-business direct debits (No. 42a.
 (3)) shall be honoured if the debit entry on the customer’s drawee account is not reversed within two business days, unless the credit institution has already notified the presenting party that it has been honoured or has effected a cash payment to the latter.
 SEPA direct debits (No. 42a.
 (3)) shall be honoured after expiry of five business days.